We offer our students detailed and rigorous preparation for HSC music performance exams. Here are the main things we do:

-- Organise accompanists, from a single musican to a band, whatever is appropriate
+- Organize accompanists, from a single musician to a band, whatever is appropriate

-- Rehearse with the student giving advice on performance and arrangments specifically tailored to their individual course, topics and needs.
+- Rehearse with the student giving advice on performance and arrangements specifically tailored to their individual course, topics and needs.

 - Accompany the student in assessments, trial HSC, other in -school practice performances, and at the HSC exam itself.

 Some of there services are complimentary and others, such as accompanists, cost extra.